stefsmeets/instamatic-stem/readme.md

 # Instamatic-STEM

-STEM module for instamatic.
+STEM diffraction module for [instamatic](https://github.com/stefsmeets/instamatic).
+Interfaces with the Nanomegas Digiscan and synchronizes the beam position with the Timepix camera at a maximum framerate of ~70 fps.

 ## Usage

-Start the gui by typing `instamatic-stem` in the command line.
+Start the gui by typing `instamatic.stem` in the command line.

 ## Requirements

  - Python3.6
  - sounddevice
  - matplotlib
  - numpy